tzkwkblab/wkblab/fereedpapers.md

 > 2025

 1. Farnoosh Javar, Kei Wakabayashi: Concept Bottleneck Model with Emergent Communication Framework for Explainable AI.
-The 3rd World Conference on eXplainable Artificial Intelligence(XAI 2025), 8 pages, 2025.7
+Joint Proceedings of the xAI 2025 Late-breaking Work, Demos and Doctoral Consortium co-located with the 3rd World Conference on eXplainable Artificial Intelligence (xAI 2025), pp.57-64, 2025.7

 1. Naoki Inoue, Kei Wakabayashi: The Role of Direct Utility for Signaling in Communication Emergence: Insights from Temporally Extended Communication Game.
 30th International Symposium on Artificial Life and Robotics(AROB 30th 2025), 6 pages, 2025.1

 > 2024